mpontus/atom-active-tab-in-front/README.md

 This workflow is comprised entirely using 4 commands:

 1. `alt-<N>` switch to N-th most recently active item
-2. `ctrl-alt-p` (or other) rotate item "wheel" to the left
+2. `ctrl-p` (or other) rotate item "wheel" to the left
-3. `ctrl-alt-n` (or other) rotate item "wheel" to the right
+3. `ctrl-n` (or other) rotate item "wheel" to the right
 4. `ctrl-b` (`fuzzy-finder:toggle-buffer-finder`) bring up a deep item

 Most often I use `alt-2` through `alt-4` to navigate between a few files I'm attending to.

-Remaining commands are used to find something farther down. `ctrl-b` allows you to find item by its name but I actually find myself using `ctrl-alt-p` and `ctrl-alt-n` more often.
+Remaining commands are used to find something farther down. `ctrl-b` allows you to find item by its name but I actually find myself using `ctrl-p` and `ctrl-n` more often.

-I also use `ctrl-alt-n` to "forget" about the item, and `ctrl-alt-p` to bring it back.
+I also use `ctrl-n` to "forget" about the item, and `ctrl-p` to bring it back.
 The wheel metaphor is mostly there for intuition, as it is hard to describe item destination otherwise.

 ### Keymap

-Use following snippet to enable the key bindings as described above.
-Add it to your `keymap.cson` (Edit > Keymap).
+I use following snippet to enable the key bindings as described above.
+You can add this to `keymap.cson` (Edit > Keymap).
+Note: this will override default
+commands: `fuzzy-finder:toggle-file-finder` and `application:new-file`.

 ```
 'atom-workspace':
-  'ctrl-alt-n': 'active-tab-in-front:bury-active-item'
-  'ctrl-alt-p': 'pane:show-previous-item'
+  'ctrl-p': 'pane:show-previous-item'
+  'ctrl-n': 'active-tab-in-front:bury-active-item'
 ```

-I would use `ctrl-n` and `ctrl-p` but I haven't figured out a way to override the default key bindings.

-Feel free to open an issue if you have a solution.